 How to Sew Piping — Part 6

 If you missed the first five lessons in this series, we encourage you to go back to the beginning and catch up.
 Part 1 (#200627XHT) is all about how to set up a sewing machine, wind a bobbin and thread your machine to get it ready for sewing.
 If you already know how to sew up a machine, jump to Part 2 (#200626XHT) and learn how to form a stitch.
-Continue on and learn how to sew basic seams, how to hem raw edges and bind fabric, and how to install a zipper plaque.
+Continue on and learn how to sew basic seams, how to hem raw fabric edges and bind fabric, and how to install a zipper.

 In this sixth installment of the Learning to Sew Series we’re going to learn how to install piping.
 Piping adds a crisp, finished look to the edges of pillows and cushions.
 Not every project uses piping, but this is still a valuable sewing technique worth learning.

-- Where to Place the Stitches
+- Where to start installing the piping.

 How do you feel about sewing piping?
 Was it easier than you thought?
 Are you interested in making your own custom piping?
-Now that you've mastered sewing piping, you're ready to put all the skills you learned together in the Learning to Sew Series finale: "How to Sew a Pillow" (#200621XHT).
+Now that you've mastered sewing piping, there’s just one more video in our Learning to Sew Series!
+Check out #200621XHT to discover our recommendations for must-have sewing notions and tools in order to make your first project a sewing success.
 Don't miss it!